 More on the Forum Network: The Aristocracy of Talent: How Meritocracy Made the Modern World by Adrian Wooldridge, Political editor & Bagehot columnist, The Economist

 In Sandel’s words, “credentialism” has become the last acceptable prejudice in increasingly discrimination-averse societies, with college degrees too often regarded as a precondition for dignified work and social esteem.
 This diploma divide not only devaluates the contributions of those without higher education, but also makes little economic sense.
 As a society, we need to do more to ensure that people can develop their skills and professional prospects through company initiatives, and redefine job listings so that unrealistic—and often unnecessary—degree expectations do not preclude individuals from being able to contribute productively and advance professionally.

-The OECD Forum virtual event Equity in Education: Unlocking Opportunities Throughout Life will explore these topics, and ask the most pressing questions: How can we ensure that the COVID-19 crisis reshapes both our practices and attitudes toward education at all ages, for all career paths, and how can we create lasting solutions to ensure equity in education?
-Register your place now to join the discussion!
+The OECD Forum virtual event Equity in Education: Unlocking Opportunities Throughout Life explored these topics, and asked the most pressing questions: how can we ensure that the COVID-19 crisis reshapes both our practices and attitudes toward education at all ages, for all career paths, and how can we create lasting solutions to ensure equity in education?